HISTORY OF ‘AWD TUTS’ COTTAGE & HOW IT GOT ITS NAME

 Jinnie’s younger brothers came to regard her as a mother figure, as well as a sister.
 When they grew older and left home, they would often call in for a chat, advice, or just to enjoy a pot of the stew that was always on hand for the local fisher-folk.
 Jinnie remained in this cottage, and eventually married a local fisherman by the name of Robert Harland.

 They had five children of their own, who all lived very happily in the cottage until around 1940.
 Jinnie also cared for an elderly blind man who lived alone nearby.
 Her kindness was repaid when she was bequeathed his house following his death.
 Jinnie then moved her family to the larger house.
-Afterwards, this cottage stood empty for some 30 years, until 1970, when Robert Harland Junior had it re-built, to save it from being demolished, living here himself until the mid 1980’s.
+Afterwards, this cottage stood empty for some 30 years, until 1970.
+Later, Robert Harland Junior had it re-built, to save it from being demolished, living here himself until the mid 1980’s.

 He named the cottage ‘Awd Tuts’ – in memory of his great grandfather Thomas Dryden.